-- 1. CT8021 is in IDLE or PLAYBACK state. - 2.
+- 1. CT8022 is in IDLE or PLAYBACK state. - 2.
 Host checks for CONTROL READY state in Hardware Status Register. - 3.
 Host selects TrueSpeech 8.5 recording by writing the Select TrueSpeech Record Rate command = 5130H to the Software Control Register. - 4.
-CT8021 responds via the Software Status Register - 5.
-Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8021 response from the Software Status Register.
+CT8022 responds via the Software Status Register - 5.
+Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8022 response from the Software Status Register.
 This clears the STATUS READY bit. - 6.
 Host selects Poll Sync Mode for record using the command 5102H. - 7.
-CT8021 responds via the Software Status Register. - 8.
-Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8021 response from the Software Status Register.
+CT8022 responds via the Software Status Register. - 8.
+Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8022 response from the Software Status Register.
 This clears the STATUS READY bit. - 9.
 Host writes Record C1 command = 1C00H (TrueSpeech 8.5) to the Software Control Register. - 10.
-CT8021 activates record mode and performs internal synchronizations (1-2 frame delay). - 11.
-CT8021 responds with Record status S1 = 1C00H. - 12.
-Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8021 response from the Software Status Register.
+CT8022 activates record mode and performs internal synchronization (1-2 frame delay). - 11.
+CT8022 responds with Record status S1 = 1C00H. - 12.
+Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8022 response from the Software Status Register.
 This clears the STATUS READY bit. - 13.
 Host sends Record C2 command = 1000H. - 14.
-CT8021 responds with Record S2 status = 10X0H, where X is defined by the PEAK bit state. - 15.
-Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8021 response from the Software Status Register.
+CT8022 responds with Record S2 status = 10X0H, where X is defined by the PEAK bit state. - 15.
+Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8022 response from the Software Status Register.
 This clears the STATUS READY bit. - 16.
-Host sends Record C3 with the number of (16 bit) words it wishes to transfer = 1010H.

-- 17. CT8021 checks number of words ready to transfer. - 18.
-CT8021 responds with Record S3 = 1000H or 1010H.
+Host sends Record C3 with the number of (16 bit) words it wishes to transfer = 1010H. - 17.
+CT8022 checks number of words ready to transfer. - 18.
+CT8022 responds with Record S3 = 1000H or 1010H.
 If number of words is not zero DATAFLAG/ signal is asserted to indicate the beginning of data transfer. - 19.
-Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8021 response from the Software Status Register.
+Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8022 response from the Software Status Register.
 This clears the STATUS READY bit. - 20.
 If number of words to transfer is zero (S3 = 1000H), Host goes back to step 13. - 21.
 Optional: Host waits for DATAFLAG/ signal to be asserted - 22.
 Host writes data transfer command = 1000H to Software Control Register - 23.
-CT8021 responds with 16-bit data word in Software Status Register - 24.
-Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8021 response from the Software Status Register.
-This clears the STATUS READY bit. - 25.
-Repeat steps 22-24 until all (16) data words are transferred - 26.
-CT8021 de-asserts DATAFLAG/ signal to indicate the end of data transfer - 27.
+CT8022 responds with 16-bit data word in Software Status Register - 24.
+Host waits for STATUS READY indication in the Hardware Status Register, then reads the CT8022 response from the Software Status Register.
+This clears the STATUS READY bit.

+- 25. Repeat steps 22-24 until all (16) data words are transferred - 26.
+CT8022 de-asserts DATAFLAG/ signal to indicate the end of data transfer - 27.
 Optional: Host waits for DATAFLAG/ to be de-asserted - 28.
-Repeat steps 13-27 until recording finished - 29.
-To end recording host writes IDLE command or Record Stop command and waits for status response.
+Repeat steps 13-27 until recording finished

+To end recording, Host writes Idle command or Record Stop command and waits for status response.

-Note: bold text indicates the record software data transfer loop.
+Note: Bold text indicates the record software data transfer loop.
 By default, The DATAFLAG signal on external pin GPIO0 is disabled.
-See section on GPIO pins for more information.
+Refer to Section 9.25 for more information regarding GPIO pins.

-9.7.5 Select TrueSpeech/G.723.1/G.728 Record Rate
+9.7.5 Select TrueSpeech/G.723.1 Record Rate

-This command allows the host to select the TrueSpeech data rate used in compressed record mode.
-The standard CT8021 (built-in) available rates are: TrueSpeech 6.3, 5.3, 4.8 and 4.1 Kbps and G.728 16 Kbps only.
-This command should be issued prior to starting record using the RECORD command.
+This command allows the Host to select the TrueSpeech data rate used in Compressed Record mode.
+The standard (built-in) available CT8022 rates are TrueSpeech 6.3, 5.3, 4.8 and 4.1.
+This command should be issued prior to starting record using the Record command.
 The TrueSpeech Record Rate remains in effect until the next TrueSpeech Record Rate command.